tezc/sc/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/tezc/sc.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/tezc/sc/alerts/)

 Portable, stand-alone C libraries and data structures.
 (C99)

-This repo contains common libraries you may need when writing C applications.
 Most of them are optimized for performance. e.g array, hashmap, queue, timer.

 Each folder is stand-alone with a single header/source pair in it.